Have a Check Engine light on with no code?

 If the vehicle has been in your possession for a while, look at recent maintenance records.
 Typically, the shop will leave notes of recommended upcoming maintenance or issues that they noticed that may become more serious down the line.

 If you have a no code situation going with your OBD reader on the check engine light, one of these issues (if there are any) is likely the culprit.
-You should have the best bluetooth obd2 scanner in you car to check if have any issue.

 In a worst-case scenario, think back to who sold you the car.
 Did they seem trustworthy, or was there something fishy going on?
 If the seller was worried that the car wouldn’t pass an emissions test, thus causing you to not want to buy it from them, they may have disable the ECM and prevented the vehicle from storing Check Engine Light Codes.